 This question is not as simple as it sounds.
 Let’s look at two different examples:

 1. Ever since he was seven years old, Matt didn’t feel like a boy.
 He experienced life as a girl and wanted to live life as that sex/gender, not the one which God created him.
 He struggled with these feelings every day, and wondered if they would ever go away.
 Because he knew God loved him, Matt decided not to “transition” to being a woman.
-Instead, he continued to struggle with his feelings of dysphoria every day.
+Instead, he continued to struggle toward holiness every day, denying himself.

 2. Ever since she was seven years old, Gina didn’t feel like a girl.
 She experienced life as a boy and wanted to live life as that sex/gender, not the one which God created her.
 She struggled with these feelings every day, and wondered if they would ever go away.
 Eventually, she decided to “transition,” and after hormone therapy and sexual reassignment surgery, she “became” a man and went by the name, “Kyle.”

 Of these two individuals, which committed a sin?
 If you said the second, you would be right.
 It is not a sin to experience gender dysphoria (or same sex attraction, etc.).
 The sin lies in acting upon those feelings and desires, and going against the Divine order established by God.
 Those who think and act this way need our love and our help in accepting the reality of who they are.
 We are not putty that may be remade into whatever we feel — even if we feel it very deeply.
 Our bodies are not our own, but God’s, and they are holy (1 Corinthians 6:19-20).